 Photo courtesy of Friends Of Trinity Bellwoods & Toronto Archives

-This well-designed 38-acre park - divided into designated zones - has drawn in locals for years.
-With Torontonians flocking to green spaces with the arrival of the languid, humid weather, there's no better time to pack up a basket and picnic in the park!?
+This well-designed 38-acre park - comprised of several designated zones - is a much-loved and well-utilized green space, and is one of downtown Toronto's most recognizable landmarks.
+With Torontonians flocking to green spaces with the arrival of Spring weather, there's no better time to pack up a basket and picnic in the park!

 • The Dog Bowl

 This off-leash pooch zone is a must for dog lovers.
 A zone designed just for dogs to run off-leash and play with their friends.
 Word to the wise, maybe not the best to set up a picnic in the bowl, might get some fluffy visitors.
 But thanks to the sloping sides, it’s easy to set up shop and enjoy the furry friends prance and play below.
 (Here's our blog Looking For Leash-Free Love At Trinity Bellwoods Park)

 Towards the east side of the park, between the baseball diamond and the tennis courts is an open, airy, grass-filled space to sprawl.
 This spot is great for those looking to catch some games and some sun.
 With the social distancing circles, you don't need to worry about other park-goers getting to close.